BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Your service as the sender

-In this case, ReadyRemit represents your service with a Sender record and one or more Sender Account records.
-ReadyRemit represents each of your end users with a Recipient record and one or more Recipient Account records.
+In this case, ReadyRemit represents your service with a *Sender* record and one or more *Sender Account* records, and ReadyRemit represents each of your end users with a *Recipient* record and one or more *Recipient Account* records.

 ## Your users as the senders

-In this case, ReadyRemit represents each of your end users with a Sender record and one or more Sender Account records.
-ReadyRemit represents each of your end user's recipients with a Recipient record and one or more Recipient Account records.
+In this case, ReadyRemit represents each of your end users with a *Sender* record and one or more *Sender Account* records, and ReadyRemit represents each of your end user's recipients with a *Recipient* record and one or more *Recipient Account* records.